MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-fulfillment-source-calendar.md

 # Set up a fulfillment source working calendar

-This article explains how to set up working calendar and assign to a fulfillment source in Microsoft Dynamics 365 Intelligent Order Management.
+This article explains how to set up a working calendar and assign it to a fulfillment source in Microsoft Dynamics 365 Intelligent Order Management.

-Business can set up working calendars for their stores or warehouses and assign to them in fulfillment source settings.
-Calendars are used to describe working, non-working hours, and time off information.
+Businesses can set up working calendars for their stores or warehouses, and then assign them to fulfillment sources in fulfillment source settings.
+Calendars are used to describe working hours, non-working hours, and time-off information.

-To set up calendar, follow these steps.
+To set up a calendar, follow these steps.

-1. Go to **Fulfillment settings** > **Holiday Calendar** > **Manage**.
+1. Go to **Fulfillment settings** \> **Holiday Calendar** \> **Manage**.
-1. On the **Quick create** page, enter the **Name** of the calendar, a **Description**, and select **Save and close**.
-You'll see a Calendar displayed with default working hours.
+1. On the **Quick create** page, enter a name and description for the calendar, and then select **Save and close**.
+A calendar that uses default working hours is shown.
-1. Select **+New**, and then **Working hours** to add the actual working hours.
+1. To add the actual working hours, select **New**, and then select **Working hours**.
-1. On the page, select the calendar start date.
-For example, 01/01/2023, and select **Custom**.
+1. Select the calendar's start date (for example, January 1, 2023), and then select **Custom**.
-1. Select **Choose an end date**, and select the end date of the calendar year.
-For example, 12/31/2023.
+1. Select **Choose an end date**, and then select the end date of the calendar year (for example, December 31, 2023).
-1. Deselect any non-working days.
+1. Clear the selection of any non-working days.
-1. Select the working hours by selecting each day and changing the **start time** and **end time** and select **Apply**.
+1. Select the working hours by selecting each day, changing the start time and end time, and selecting **Apply**.

-> [!Note]
+> [!NOTE]
-> The time zone of the calendar needs to be selected based on the fulfillment source time zone it will be linked to.
+> The time zone of the calendar must be selected based on the time zone of the fulfillment source that the calendar will be linked to.

 ## Set up non-working hours or holidays

-> [!Note]
+> [!NOTE]
 > Non-working hours can also be used to set up time off.

-To set up holidays or non-working hours, follow these steps.
+To set up non-working hours or holidays, follow these steps.

-1. Select **+New**, and then **Non-Working**.
+1. Select **New**, and then select **Non-Working**.
-1. Select the date and the **Reason** for holiday.
+1. Select the date and the reason for the holiday.
-1. Select the **Start time** and **End time**.
+1. Select the start time and end time.

-> [!Note}
+> [!NOTE]
 > The default time zone is the user's current time zone.

-## Assign a Calendar to Fulfillment source
+## Assign a calendar to a fulfillment source

-To assign a calendar to fulfillment source, follow these steps.
+To assign a calendar to a fulfillment source, follow these steps.

-1. Go to **Settings** > **Fulfillment Settings** > **Sources** > **Manage**.
+1. Go to **Settings** \> **Fulfillment Settings** \> **Sources** \> **Manage**.
-1. Select a **Source**.
+1. Select a source.
-1. Select a value in **Working Calendar** lookup under **Schedule**.
+1. Under **Schedule**, in the **Working Calendar** field, select a calendar.

-## Usage of Calendar for Fulfillment Optimization
+## Using a calendar for Fulfillment optimization

-In Intelligent Order Management, a **Working Calendar** is used by the Fulfillment optimization API when the **Respect warehouse timings** constraint is enabled.
-If this constraint is enabled, the **Working Calendar** of the fulfillment source is checked to see if the source is working.
-If the fulfillment source isn't working, it is filtered out from the selection, and the orders are routed to a working source.
+In Intelligent Order Management, a working calendar is used by the Fulfillment optimization API when the **Respect warehouse timings** constraint is enabled.
+If this constraint is enabled, the working calendar of the fulfillment source is checked to determine whether the fulfillment source is working.
+If the source isn't working, it's filtered out from the selection, and the orders are routed to a source that *is* working.

-## Usage of Calendar for carrier pickup time determination
+## Using a calendar to determine carrier pickup times

-Carrier APIs, such as FedEx, need an accurate date and time of pickup to accurately calculate the estimated delivery date.
-The **Working calendar** is used by the Fulfillment optimization API to check if the date and time is within the working hours for a fulfillment source.
-If the date and time is outside of the working hours, the next available working day is checked.
+Carrier APIs, such as FedEx, need an accurate pickup date and time to accurately calculate the estimated delivery date.
+The Fulfillment optimization API uses the working calendar to determine whether the date and time are during the working hours of the fulfillment source.
+If the date and time are outside the working hours, the next available working day is checked.